-Buildable Lot: A parcel on which a structure may be erected.
-This excludes portions of a lot conveyed to an abutting lot that do not increase the number of buildable lots on that property.
+Buildable Lot: A Parcel on which a structure may be erected.
+This excludes portions of a lot conveyed to an abutting lot that do not increase the number of Buildable Lots on that property.

-Change of Use Category: A change of use from one use category to another use category, such as a change from one of the following use categories to another, higher-intensity use category, with a larger number in the following list: i) storage and warehouse, ii) residential; iii) office; iv) institutional, educational and municipal; v) retail; vi) restaurant; vii) place of assembly.
+Change of Use: A change of use from a previous use category to another use category, such as a change from one of the following use categories to another, higher-intensity use category; i) storage and warehouse, ii) residential; iii) office; iv) institutional, educational and municipal; v) retail; vi) restaurant; vii) Place of Assembly.
 (Note: The term "previous use" applies to the current use or a use of the same facility in the previous five years.
 A change in ownership does not necessarily mean a change in use.
-However, if a change in ownership entails an increase in the intensity of use (see definition below) or a change in the category of use, or if it triggers any item on this Checklist, then the project should be referred to the Commission.
-If the referring board or official is uncertain about whether or not to refer a change in ownership or a change in use, call the Executive Director or DRI Coordinator for assistance.]
+However, if a change in ownership entails an increase in the Increase in the Intensity of Use or a change in the category of use, or if it triggers any item on this Checklist, then the project should be referred to the Commission.
+If the referring board or official is uncertain about whether or not to refer a change in ownership or a change in use, call the Executive Director or the DRI Coordinator for assistance.)
 Clearing: Cutting of trees or other removal of vegetation.

-Concurrence: A vote by the Martha's Vineyard Commission that determines that a project application referred to the Commission as a Mandatory Referral with Concurrence or as a Discretionary Referral has a regional impact and will be reviewed by the Martha's Vineyard Commission as a Development of Regional Impact.
+Concurrence: A vote by the Martha's Vineyard Commission that determines that a project application referred to the Commission as a Mandatory Referral does have regional impact and will be reviewed by the Martha's Vineyard Commission as a Development of Regional Impact.

-Contiguous Related Ownership: Any group of two or more parcels owned by a single entity or in related ownership whereby any parcel in the group shares, for any distance, a common boundary line with at least one other such parcel.
+Contiguous Related Ownership: Any group of two or more Parcels owned by a single entity or in related ownership whereby any Parcel in the group shares, for any distance, a common boundary line with at least one other such Parcel.
 Lots in contiguous ownership may be located wholly within one Town, may cross Town boundaries or may cross zoning district boundaries.
+(For the purpose of this definition, 'related ownership' means a family or economic relationship among owners of land or facilities indicating premises that are under unitary or joint control, or are being developed for shared economic benefit.)